 Rama Natarajan, Ph.D., is an internationally renowned and eminent researcher nurturing new breakthroughs in diabetes and obesity, and their debilitating vascular and renal complications that can lead to critically needed, more targeted treatments.
 Her laboratory was first to demonstrate new roles for microRNAs in regulating pro-fibrotic genes related to the pathogenesis of diabetic kidney disease.
 It was also one of the first to demonstrate the role of epigenetics in diabetic vascular inflammation and in the metabolic memory phenomenon.

-She has published over 170 papers and her pioneering work is funded by multiple grants from the National Institutes of Health and JDRF.
-She has received numerous awards and recognition, including the “Mentor of Women” award from the Arteriosclerosis, Thrombosis and Vascular Biology Council of the American Heart Association, Henry Christian Award for Excellence in Research from the American Federation for Clinical Research and the Scientific Research Portrait Gallery at City of Hope.
+She has published over 200 papers and her pioneering work is funded by multiple grants from the National Institutes of Health, as well as from JDRF and American Heart Association.
+She has received numerous awards and recognitions, including the “Mentor of Women” award from the Arteriosclerosis, Thrombosis and Vascular Biology Council of the American Heart Association, Henry Christian Award for Excellence in Research from the American Federation for Clinical Research and the Scientific Research Portrait Gallery at City of Hope.
 Natarajan received her doctorate in biochemistry from Indian Institute of Science in India, and completed fellowships at Salford University in England and the University of Southern California Medical School.